-As already mentioned, on an overarching level almost all respondents discuss challenges as segregation, insecurity, social isolation and differences in health and living conditions between different areas of the city.
-A representative from the local politics argues that there are split images of the city - on the one hand, the economic growth and export increases, on the other hand, there are growing inequality, segregation and insecurity.
-However, she expresses that "even the rich are prisoners of the system" and claims that everyone would benefit from a more equal society65.
+Finally, almost all respondents mentions Gothenburg's visible challenges concerning segregation, insecurity and differences in health and living conditions.
+A representative from the civil society is talking about "discriminated neighbourhoods", economically and in terms of social status85.
+A local politician argues that there are split images of the city - on the one hand, the economic growth and export increases, on the other hand, the city suffers of growing inequality, segregation and insecurity.
+However, she expresses that "even the rich are prisoners of the system" and claims that everyone would benefit from a more equal society86.
+A representative from the private sector is referring to Gothenburg as "a city falling apart" and talks about a "fragmented situation", which does not only apply to serious incidents as shooting but also to everyday tensions87.

-57 I1 (representative from the civil society/trade union), 11/05/2016, Gothenburg.
+78 I2 (representative from the private sector), 12/05/2016, Gothenburg.